-The 2010 federal deficit is $1.3 trillion, that's more than a boatload of money.
+The 2019 federal deficit is on track to hit $1 trillion.
+That's more than a boatload of money.
 TRILLION?
 Think having a million dollars would be a lot of money?
 You need a million millionaires to come up with a trillion.

-While that's easy to say the deficit’s over a trillion dollars, it’s pretty tough to really visualize what that kind of money can actually do.
+While that's easy to say the deficit will hit a trillion dollars, it’s pretty tough to really visualize what that kind of money can actually do.
 Can you buy whole cities, take care of everyone’s needs and make everyone happy?
 Can you do anything in the world with $1.3 trillion?
 Almost.
 While you can't fulfill every single need of Americans, there are a LOT of problems you can solve and a lot of happiness you can spread.

 Here’s Some Of What You Can Do